SarthakOnYt/Mern_X_Ai/README.md

 So in order to runthis site simply go into "Backend folder and run {main.py}" then go into INDEX.JS line 71 and modify server ip to local ip at port 5000

+Then simply launch the index.html file some .pt models have been provided in models folder

 ---